Tristan da Silva: Personal life

 Da Silva's older brother, Oscar, played college basketball at Stanford and currently plays professionally for Bayern Munich.
 Their father was a professional boxer before immigrating to Germany in the 1990s and owns a Brazilian restaurant in Munich.
 Tristan speaks five languages: German, Portuguese, Spanish, French, and English.

-Although he was drafted by the Orlando Magic, his favorite team as a child was the Los Angeles Lakers.
+His favorite team as a child was the Los Angeles Lakers.
 His favorite player is Luka Dončić.
 He likes music, acting and playing soccer.
 He even played the trumpet well, like a professional musician.
-With dual citizenship (German and Brazilian), Tristan can still choose to represent either nation in FIBA play.